janosh/blog/content/posts/2018-11-02~gatsby-algolia-search/gatsby-algolia-search.md

 }
 ```

-Notice that we're loading `queries` from a file at `./src/utils/algolia.js` (you can of course put it wherever you like) and our Algolia ID and key from `.env` so let's add those files.
+Notice that we're loading `queries` from a file at `./src/utils/algolia.js` (you can of course put it wherever you like) and our Algolia ID and API key from `.env` so let's add those files.

 ```env
 // .env